 This is one of the things that made OnePlus One more attractive than Android.
 Later, however, it became a nightmare for OnePlus.

-This was also the beginning of the end for OnePlus and Cyanogen, but that relationship took about six months to end for good.
-The two companies have had a lot of issues, with Cyanogen claiming that OnePlus used the Cyanogen name to gain popularity, which may not be true, but I'm sure it didn't hurt the company. recognition of OnePlus.
+That was the beginning of the end for OnePlus and Cyanogen, but this relationship took about six months to finish.
+The two companies had a lot of problems, with Cyanogen claiming that OnePlus used the name Cyanogen to gain popularity, which may not be true, but I'm sure it did not hurt OnePlus recognition.

 The really hard thing was for the users who bought the phone because it was running Cyanogen OS, and the partnership ended a year later.
 Compared to Cyanogen, OxygenOS was less adaptable but still had many of the Android components.